ArduPilot/ardupilot_wiki/common/source/docs/common-ice.rst

 Advanced Starter Configuration
 ------------------------------
 A variety of parameters are available for configuring the engine start routine.
 The auto-start functionality will attempt to start the engine any time the vehicle is armed, the engine is enabled, and the measured RPM is below the :ref:`ICE_RPM_THRESH <ICE_RPM_THRESH>`.
-If the engine is not successfully started within a configurable amount of time, the program will wait for a configurable dealy before attempting to start again.
+If the engine is not successfully started within a configurable amount of time, the program will wait for a configurable delay before attempting to start again.
 It is important to remember that the starter will run in pulses.
 DO NOT approach the engine between failed start attempts as the starter will attempt to start again if the engine is still enabled.

 - :ref:`ICE_START_PCT <ICE_START_PCT>` overrides the throttle setting during start.
 - :ref:`ICE_START_TIME <ICE_STARTER_TIME>` controls the maximum amount of time the starter will run in each start attempt.